 It’s also important to remember that positive lifestyle changes are most effective when you’re consistent, so starting with small steps can make this much easier.

-For more tips on boosting longevity and improving your health, head over to the general health, diet and nutrition, and fitness and exercise sections of our website.
+For more tips on boosting longevity and improving your health, head over to our general health, diet and nutrition, and fitness and exercise sections.

 Which quick and easy things do you do to look after your health?
 Are you planning to implement any of the quick wins above?
-We’d love to hear from you in the comments below.
+We’d be interested to hear from you in the comments below.